Trudeau met threshold to invoke Emergencies Act, commission finds

 After an unanticipated delay and months of research and policy work behind the scenes, including collecting troves of sensitive documents including rarely released cabinet confidences and conducting pre-interviews with key witnesses, the public hearings portion of the inquiry began in October.

-Over six weeks, testimony was heard from more than 70 witnesses including key convoy organizers as well as Trudeau and his top advisers, and thousands of documents were submitted into evidence.
+Over six weeks, testimony was heard from 76 witnesses, including key convoy organizers as well as Trudeau and his top advisers, and 9,000 documents were submitted into evidence.
+The commission then spent a week holding policy roundtables with experts on some of the bigger-picture themes that emerged.

-Throughout the testimony and the revelations and insights it has offered — from Ottawa's dysfunction and the Ontario government's apparent lacking involvement, to power struggles between protesters — the federal government stood by its decision to invoke the Emergencies Act, a move it has repeatedly described as a measure of "last resort."
+Throughout the testimony and the revelations and insights it has offered — from Ottawa's command dysfunction and inadequate information sharing by various levels of police, to power struggles between protesters — the federal government stood by its decision to invoke the Emergencies Act, a move it has repeatedly described as a measure of "last resort."

 From late November on, Rouleau and commission lawyers had been working largely behind closed doors to compile this report.
 After seeking and receiving a weeks-long extension, the sizeable report was presented to the key players as well as the public on the same day.